michaelvl/osm-analytic-tracker/README.md

 ### Architecture

+The general architecture is shown below.
+See also the [Kubernetes architecture](kubernetes/architecture.png?raw=true)

 ![Image](doc/architecture.png?raw=true)

 ### Components

-- osmtracker.py  The main script with multiple roles depending on arguments.
+- osmtracker.py  The core functionality with multiple roles depending on arguments.
 - apiserver.py  An API server providing access to the database.
 The OpenAPI/Swagger API specicication is in [apispec.yaml](apiserver/apispec.yaml).
+- elastic-gw.py  An ElasticSearch sync componentat which pushes changesets to ElasticSearch.
 - db.py   MongoDB backend for storing changeset information
+- messagebus.py Am AMQP (RabbitMQ) messagebus for interconnection components.
 - osm/changeset.py  The class which contain the main analysis code.

 The osmtracker.py script tracks OpenStreetMap minutely diffs and optionally